imgeng/image-cdn-wordpress/readme.txt

 == Description ==

 [ImageEngine’s Image CDN](https://imageengine.io/?utm_source=wordpress.org&utm_medium=page&utm_term=wp-imageengine&utm_campaign=wp-imageengine) plugin accelerates your WordPress or WooCommerce performance by optimizing static images and other assets and delivering them through the ImageEngine content delivery network.
 The plugin automatically tailors images specifically to the end user's smartphone, tablet or desktop device model and browser, converts them to an optimal image format (e.g. WebP or JPEG 2000), and delivers them via a CDN.
-The plugin requires signing up for a free, no credit card required trial with ImageEngine.
+To use this plugin with the ImageEngine CDN, get a [free trial account here](https://imageengine.io/signup?utm_source=wordpress.org&utm_medium=page&utm_term=wp-imageengine&utm_campaign=wp-imageengine).

-== How ImageEngine Works ==
+= How ImageEngine Works =

-The plugin works by rewriting the URLs to your assets (images, javascript, css, etc), switching your domain for the CDN.
+The plugin works by rewriting the URLs to your assets (images, javascript, css, etc), switching your domain for the CDN's domain.
 Unlike other CDN plugins, the Image CDN plugin makes it simple to test your configuration before enabling it.

 * When a visitor requests a page, ImageEngine dynamically pulls images from your WordPress origin and optimizes them.
 * At the CDN edge, ImageEngine uses device detection to identify the requesting devices and browser characteristics.